 Brown Recluse Spider

-- How can I identify a brown recluse spider?
+- How do you identify a brown recluse spider?

 - Where in the U.S. are brown recluse spiders and the desert recluse spiders found?

-- How can I treat a brown recluse or desert recluse spider bite?
+- How do you treat a brown recluse or desert recluse spider bite?

 Ways to Control Spiders in Your Home and Workplace

 - Remove or reduce trash and rubbish from your home or workplace (eg. woodpiles, boxes, plywood, tires, empty containers, etc.)